PunGy/currency-converter/README.md

 # Currency convertor website

 It's a simple and clean website for converting currencies.
-Can be installed on the device and work offline
+Can be installed on the device and work offline.

 Check it out on https://pungy.github.io/currency-converter/